(Jump directly to our heat pump price data)

 To help, we created this page with the latest heat pump pricing data that we gathered ourselves, online.
 Below we show how heat pump prices vary as a function of type, size, and SEER ratings (jump to here).

-But to really understand how much a heat pump will cost you, you need to understand what type of heat pump you need.
-So before the price data, we explain some basics of how a heat pump works, what the different types are and which one is right for which situations, give a rough guide of what size you may need, and explain what heat pump efficiency is and how to decide on that.
+And to help you figure out where on the below graphs your heat pump needs sit, we first explain some basics of how a heat pump works, what the different types are, give a rough guide of what size you may need, and explain what heat pump efficiency is and how to decide on that.
 All of this will help you better understand where on the heat pump price curves below you may fall.

 Understanding What Heat Pump You Need